dakujem/oliva/readme.md

 Since child nodes are be added to parents in the order they appear in the source data, sorting the source collection by path prior to building the tree may be a good idea.

+## Builders

+Caveats:
+- no root in data
+- null data rows